DavyJonesLocker/ruby-destroyed_at/README.md

 value to `nil`.

-To include this functionality on `has_many through` relationships, be sure to `include DestroyAt` on the through class, as well as the parent class.
+To include this functionality on `has_many through` relationships, be sure to `include DestroyedAt` on the through model, as well as the parent model.

 ### Destroying ###
 ```ruby